 Comparing Carpenter Ant And Termite Damage

-In our Aberdeen, NJ service area, carpenter ants are quite a problem, one that often gets underestimated.
+In our New Jersey service area, carpenter ants are quite a problem, one that often gets underestimated.
 While these ants aren't as destructive as subterranean termites, they can still do a considerable amount of damage when left untreated.
 Let's take a look at the difference between these two wood-destroying pests and see what we can glean that will help us protect our New Jersey homes from unwanted pest damage.

 As you are probably aware, carpenter ants don't eat wood, they chew it into a fine dust called frass and push it out of their tunnels.
 This is one of the reasons carpenter ant damage is not usually as significant as termite damage.
 But, when frass is pushed into a location that is not frequented or one that allows the frass to stay hidden, carpenter ants can go about their merry business of destroying your home, and the damage can accumulate.

 While termites and carpenter ants both prefer wood that has been softened by moisture, termites are more likely to move on to sound wood that does not have moisture damage.
 Carpenter ants do not prefer to establish their nests in dry wood.
 But that does not mean that they can't damage hardwood.
 And the damage done to softwood can lead to a warping of hardwood that is attached to soft or weakened wood frames.